Rymdhest/Dino-Engine/README.md

 <img width="1907" height="1074" alt="engine 2" src="https://github.com/user-attachments/assets/4ccadb53-51c7-4a29-9544-47a7f78602a3" />

 This is a fully **procedural game engine** built from scratch in C# using OpenGL and OpenTK.
 The engine does **not use any external libraries** beyond OpenTK.
-Every asset, from textures and models to terrain and effects, is generated **procedurally at runtime**, making it a showcase of graphics programming and system design skills.
+Every asset, from textures and models to terrain and effects, is generated **procedurally at runtime**.

 ---